suarez-va/TIDES/README.md

 Here we will simulate charge transfer between two lithiums.
 We will use the strategy developed in https://nwchemgit.github.io/RT-TDDFT.html#charge-transfer-between-a-tcne-dimer where we prepare the initial dimer orbitals by combining the isolated lithium monomer orbitals.
 We will start the first lithium with a positive charge and the second with a neutral charge.

 1. Create the mol objects.
 Create and run the UHF objects.
 Technically we don't need to run the dimer SCF, because we will end up overwriting the initial MO coefficients...
 2. Using the noscfbasis function of the basis_utils module, prepare the 'NOSCF' orbitals and assign it to the dimer.
-This allows us to artificially start the calculation with the positive charge localized on one lithium.
+This allows us to start the calculation with the positive charge localized on one lithium.
 This is an artificially high energy state.
 3. Create a RT_SCF object.
 Update the observables dictionary to print out both the Mulliken and Hirshfeld atomic charges.
 We can eventually compare the two, although they should be roughly the same.
 4. Run the calculation.